Ronke-Susan/Predictive-Modeling-for-Employee-Retention-A-Data-driven-Approach/README.md

 * there was no severe multicollinearity among X variables
 * No extreme outlier (outliers were removed)

-The best performing model was chosen based on f1 score.
+The best performing model was chosen based on the AUC score.
 The Decision Tree Model